SP5GW/RF_80m_NVIS_Dipole/README.md

 It was possible to establish QSOs with entire Poland starting with stations located just a few kilometers away.
 The longest QSO was made with station from Bulgaria.

 More tests will be carried out to confirm antenna performance especially when it comes to close proximity communication.

+# Summary

+In summary, I was positively suprised that so low mounted antenna can deliver solid regional coverage.
+Reports received were always above 57 (I was transmitting with 30-100W power using FT-710 set in LSB mode).

 ## References
 [1] Understanding NVIS - Rhode-Schwarz